+Dad kind of gives a snort then a chuckle after a second.
 "I know you didn't, you married me because you couldn't believe this much cock could come with one man."

-"Well what are we going to do Suzy?
-It wouldn't be fare to him to have his brothers go off to collage, while he can't.
-Cause god knows I can't afford to send him on what I make.
-Hell we're just making it as it, you know that."
+"Well, what are we going to do Suzy?"
+My dad's voice was bitter and tired.
+"It wouldn't be fair to him to have his brothers go off to college while he can't.
+Cause, God knows, I can't afford to send him on what I make.
+Hell, we're just making it as it ... you know that."

-"Whatever I chose.
-To begin with he's done with football as anything other than a fan.
-I don't even want him playing in the yard with you and his brothers."
+"Whatever ...
+I ...
+Chose."
+Mom moved till she was closer to the door and her voice came to me clearer.
+Heartbreakingly so.
+"To begin with, he's done with football as anything other than a fan.
+I don't even want Denis playing in the yard with you and his brothers."

-"Well you just make sure of one thing.
+As the room went quiet I was about to walk away only to stop when I heard Dad's.
+"Well, you just make sure of one thing.
 Don't make me regret calling him Denis and not Denise."

 What the hell did I ever do to deserve this?

-Growth spurt, growth spurt...dad keeps talking like it's going to happen any day now.
-Well any day doesn't seem to be happening any day soon.
+"Growth spurt, growth spurt.
+He'll get a growth spurt."
+Dad keeps talking like it's going to happen any day now.
+Well, any day doesn't seem to be happening any day soon.

 What was Mom going to do?
 That thought was running circles through my mind as the tears fall unchecked.